Houston Astros May Have Been Caught In ‘Spygate’ Cheating Scandal In ALCS, ‘Metro’ Reports

 The Houston Astros could be in very hot water in the ALCS, and not just because of the two games to one hole they are facing.

-A new report from Boston Metro claims that the Astros were caught in some funny business at Fenway Park during Game 1 of the ALCS against the Boston Red Sox.
+A new report from Metro claims that the Astros were caught in some funny business at Fenway Park during Game 1 of the ALCS against the Boston Red Sox.
 As the report claims, a member of the Astros organization was removed from the media area adjacent to the Red Sox dugout.

 It’s not clear what the man was trying to do, but the circumstances could indicate some kind of spying on the Red Sox.